Gypsy & the Cat

-Gypsy & The Cat are an indie/dream pop duo formed by former Melbourne DJs Xavier Bacash and Lionel Towers.
+GATC (better known by their original name Gypsy & The Cat) are an Australian indie and dream pop duo formed in Melbourne by former DJs Xavier Bacash and Lionel Towers.
+The band rebranded in 2023 after returning from a seven-year hiatus, likely due to changing perspectives around the term "gypsy".
+The band is now listed as GATC fka Gypsy & The Cat on their Bandcamp page.

 History

 2010-2011: Gilgamesh

 Gypsy & The Cat's first live performance was in 2010 in London, where they were based for much of that year.
 They released their debut album in November 2010, "Gilgamesh", played in UK and Australia, and have received significant airplay including on Triple J, Nova and Fox during 2011.
 Gypsy & The Cat were an Unearthed J Award nominee in 2010 and finished the year with three hit songs on the station's Top 100 for the Year, their highest being "Jona Vark" at 64.
 The duo were booked to play Coachella, but pulled out the last minute due to issues with their label, Sony Music.

 During 2010–2012, they extensively toured Australia, Japan, Germany, Switzerland, Sweden, Denmark, the Netherlands and Hong Kong and performed further concerts in the UK.
 Their first album, Gilgamesh, was awarded a gold record in Australia.

 In October 2012 Gypsy & The Cat started their own record label Alsatian Music.
 They independently released their second album, The Late Blue.
 Produced by the band themselves and mixed by Dave Fridman (MGMT, Flaming Lips, Tame Impala), they also collaborated with director Krozm for the first single "Sorry", with artist Mark Alsweiler providing the album artwork.
 The second single from The Late Blue, "Bloom", was used for Europe Canon's Power to Your Next Step campaign and in Australia as the feature in the Big M Kakao.
 In 2013 the band took the album across Australia and the US on headline tours as well as playing Future Music Festival, joining the line-up with bands such as the Stone Roses and Bloc Party.

 The band completed recording of their third album Virtual Islands in mid-2016, which was scheduled for a global digital release on 5 August 2016.
 The first single from the album, "Inside Your Mind", was released in February 2016 on iTunes and Spotify and was largely met with positive reception.
 Also met with positive reception was the second single "I Just Wanna Be Somebody Else", which was released in April 2016 and achieved number 1 on the Hypem Charts, accompanied by a two-part video shot in Tokyo encompassing both singles.